shalini1807/Deep-learning-challange/README.md

 1. # Overview of the Analysis

-This analysis aims to develop a deep learning model to predict outcomes for Alphabet Soup, a charity organization, based on provided features.
+This analysis aims to develop a deep learning model based on provided features to predict outcomes for Alphabet Soup, a charity organization.
 The model aims to classify whether funding applications will likely succeed or fail, enabling the organization to optimize its resource allocation.

 2. # Results

-# Data Preprocessing:
+-- Data Preprocessing:

-# Target Variable:
+-- Target Variable:

-IS_SUCCESSFUL was selected as the target variable, as it indicates the success or failure of an application.
+-- IS_SUCCESSFUL was selected as the target variable, as it indicates the success or failure of an application.

 # Features:

-Key features used in the model include:
+-- Key features used in the model include:

-APPLICATION_TYPE
+-- APPLICATION_TYPE

-AFFILIATION
+-- AFFILIATION

-CLASSIFICATION
+-- CLASSIFICATION

 USE_CASE